-In this recipe I use "montong" durian which is a variety that is most widely available in Thailand, and it's also the only variety I see at Asian grocery stores here.
+In this recipe I use a variety called mon thong durian which is a variety that is most widely available in Thailand, and is commonly available as frozen at Asian grocery stores here (yes, frozen works great here).
 It is a great option because its flesh isn't too soft and the smell is relatively mild.
 Definitely the variety you want to start with if you haven't had durian before!

 Watch The Full Video Tutorial!